lume/variable/README.md

 favoriteFood.on('change', log) // Don't forget to add this line too!
 ```

+We can see the event pattern is more error prone (we can forget to register the
+event handler).

-But here's where it gets interesting!
+Here's where it gets interesting.

-Reactive computations allow us to decouple reactivity implementation from usage
+Reactive computations allow us to decouple the reactivity implementation from
-sites, and focus on code we want to write.
+places where we need reactivity, and to focus on the code we want to write.

-Let's say we want to make a class with properties, and abserve any of them.
-First, let's try a tried-and-true event pattern.
+Let's say we want to make a class with properties, and abserve any of them when
+they change.

+First, let's try a tried-and-true event pattern:

 ```js
 // Let's say this is in a lib called 'events'.